-This card has a decent sign-up bonus: a $50 Amazon digital gift card that hits your Amazon account as soon as your credit card application is approved.
-It boasts a standard slate of Visa Signature benefits, too.
-Otherwise, the Amazon.com Rewards Visa Signature Card is definitely a no-frills piece of plastic.
-If you pay $99 per year for an Amazon Prime membership, look into the similar Amazon.com Prime Rewards Visa Signature Card, which earns up to 5% cash back on eligible Amazon and Whole Foods purchases.
+This card boasts a standard slate of Visa Signature benefits, but it’s otherwise a decidedly no-frills piece of plastic.
+If you pay $119 per year for an Amazon Prime membership, look into the similar Amazon Prime Rewards Visa Signature Card, which earns up to 5% cash back on eligible Amazon and Whole Foods purchases.

 Earning Cash Back Rewards

-This card earns unlimited 3% cash back on all Amazon.om and Whole Foods Market purchases.
+This card earns unlimited 3% cash back on all Amazon.com and Whole Foods Market purchases.
 Purchases at restaurants, gas stations, and drugstores earn unlimited 2% cash back.
 All other purchases earn unlimited 1% cash back.
-Cash back is earned in point form, with one point always equal to $0.01 cash back.

 Redeeming Cash Back Rewards

-You can redeem your accumulated points for instant discounts on Amazon purchases, with no minimum to redeem.
+You can redeem your accumulated cash back for instant discounts on Amazon purchases, with no minimum to redeem.
 This is known as Amazon’s Shop With Points feature, and it’s the easiest way to cash in your cash back.